© Jan Jasper; 2001-2008

 Importance of Realistic Expectations

 Stephen Covey observed that many people seek a "Magic Tool" which they hope will magically, effortlessly, get them organized.
-But in reality

-juggle multiple projects.
-Many people have a To-Do list dozens of items long, including tasks that have been languishing for months.
-Are these
+To-Do list dozens - or hundreds - of items long, including tasks that have been languishing

 Choose Carefully, Then Learn to Use It

-For some users, digital organizing tools probably waste as much time as they save - although the victim is too close to the situation to see
+For some users, digital organizing tools probably waste as much time as they save - although the victim is too close to

 it.
-Perhaps they never really learned to use it, so they're only using a fraction of its potential.
-Or they're using the wrong solution for
+Perhaps they never really learned to use the tool, so they're only using a fraction of its potential.
+Or they're using

 their needs.
-Many people even use multiple devices and software - they have one calendar in Outlook, another calendar in their new Palm, their
+Many people even use multiple devices and software - they have one calendar in Outlook*, another calendar

 It's Still Up To You

-they do not organize anything.
-WE do - through a comprehensive system of time, paper, task, and information management.
-So, if you're tempted to
+a comprehensive system of time, paper, task, and information management.
+We need to spend time learning what our

 *The usual disclaimers apply.
 My mentioning these products is not a guarantee of any sort.

-Obviously, you should not change anything until you've completely backed up your files.
+Obviously, you should not change anything

+until you've completely backed up your files.
 You already do that, right?

 |